JingboWang1997/MineSweeper/README.md

 ——TO FIX——
+- update STRUCTURE
 - left click on a number with wrong flags around should end the game
 - user pick game grid
 - add timer
 - add a record of best score
-- add a picture to display on game over (win and lose)
+- add a picture and voice to display on game over (win and lose)